MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/security/index.md

 ### Mixed content

-**Mixed content** means that the main origin of a page is secure, but the page requested resources from non-secure origins.
+**Mixed content**<!--[mixed content](/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content)--> means that the main origin of a page is secure, but the page requested resources from non-secure origins.
 Mixed content pages are only partially protected because the HTTP content is accessible to sniffers and vulnerable to man-in-the-middle attacks.

 :::image type="complex" source="../media/security-security-overview-mixed-secure.msft.png" alt-text="Mixed content" lightbox="../media/security-security-overview-mixed-secure.msft.png":::
    Mixed content